What’s the best way to get rid of stubborn black spot?

 This product has many 5 star reviews on Trustpilot & Amazon and has been warmly received by our customers.

-Floorseal Patio Black Spot Remover Plus is suitable for removing black spot lichens from natural stone, brick, concrete and block pavers.
+Floorseal Black Spot Remover Plus is suitable for removing black spot lichens from natural stone, brick, concrete and block pavers.
 To carry out lichen removal from a patio, you simply need dwell time and agitation to achieve optimal results.

 Black spot lichens which have formed on Indian sandstone, York sandstone and concrete can be particularly difficult to remove.
 They are highly resistant to pressure washing, therefore, a cleaning agent is always required.

 Typically the most severe infestations of black spot are found on concrete, York sandstone & Indian sandstone.
+The products featured within this article can be used on sandstone, other natural stone, block pavers and concrete.

 What is black spot?

-It’s a lichen which looks like a spot or smudge, basically black marks in various sizes.
+It’s a lichen that looks like a spot or smudge, basically black marks in various sizes.
 It is a living organism which inhabits the surface of garden stonework, this can be on both floors and walls.

 Black spot on sandstone tends to be more difficult to remove than black spot on block pavers.
 We think it is the most difficult to remove when growing on concrete, but never impossible.